 At Granite Countertops Unlimited (GTC), we offer many countertops options – from a wide variety of natural stones to many different brands of man-made quartz stones.
 There are pros and cons of each different type of stone that you will need to consider when deciding on a stone, to ensure you pick the best stone to fit your needs and your design vision.

 Natural Stone Countertops

 Any natural stone can be used for kitchen countertops.
 Granite, quartzite, soapstone and marble are all popular kitchen countertop stones.
 Granite, quartzite and soapstone are more practical options for your kitchen, because they require less maintenance, but marble CAN be used with a certain finish and the right care.

 Marble Kitchen Countertops

 When using marble as a kitchen countertop we recommend you use a honed or leathered finish.
 A honed finish is a matte finish not shiny.
 Leathered is also a matte finish but has a slight raised texture.
 The honed or leathered finish is the easiest wearing finish.
-Either of these finishes don’t allow the stone to etch, as a polished finish could potentially do.
+Neither of these finishes will allow the stone to be etched, as a polished finish could potentially do.
 Etching is a dull spot produced from acidic foods after leaving them on your countertop for a long period of time.
 Proper cleaning and maintenance such as wiping up a spill instead of letting it sit and being careful about sliding pots across your marble surface will help the longevity of your marble countertop.

 Maintenance of Natural Stone

 All natural stones require some sort of maintenance.
 (Please see our cleaners section under PLANNING for more information.)